pra1veenk/ppe-detect-sap/README.md

 - Authorization & Trust Management Service
     > - Required for securing the extension application in SAP BTP
 - SAP Integration Suite,Advanced Event Mesh
-    >- Required to receive events from Amazon Monitron
+    >- Required to receive events from Amazon Rekognition
 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application
 - SAP HANA Schemas & HDI Containers
     >- Application database for CAP Application
 - SAP Process Automation - Business Rules capability
-    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Monitron.
+    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.
 - SAP S/4HANA System
     >- To execute the business action associated with the event received.
 - SAP Connectivity Service